St. Thomas Aquinas College Rankings

 St. Thomas Aquinas College Acceptance rate and admissions statistics

-St. Thomas Aquinas College has an acceptance rate of 89% and is among the 38% of the easiest universities to gain admission to in the United States.
+St. Thomas Aquinas College has an acceptance rate of 82% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women